Chokeslam: Reverse chokeslam

-This variation sees the wrestler stand behind the opponent, slightly to their side, then lift them up by their throat before slamming them face-first.
+This variation sees the wrestler stand behind the opponent, slightly to their side, then lift them up by their throat with both hands before releasing their grip on the front of the opponent's neck and slamming them face-first.

 Reverse impact chokeslam

 In this variation the attacking wrestler grabs the opponent's throat with one hand and grabs the opponent's abdomen with their free hand, then lifts the opponent over their head and slams the opponent similarly to a vertical suplex chokeslam.

 Sitout chokeslam

 This variation of a chokeslam is similar to an ordinary chokeslam, however, instead of the wrestler remaining standing, the wrestler falls into a seated position while forcing the opponent back-first into the mat.
-Damian Priest uses this move as his signature move, calling it South of Heaven.
+Damian Priest uses this move as his signature, and later finishing, move, calling it South of Heaven.
+Major League Wrestling (MLW) wrestler Donovan Dijak also uses this move as his signature move, calling it High Justice.

 Two-handed chokeslam

 This move sees a wrestler first grasp an opponent's neck with both hands, then lift them up and choke them before throwing the opponent back down to the mat, usually after choking out the opponent.
 A falling version of this move can see the attacking wrestler fall forward to the mat while keeping their arms extended, but will more often see the wrestler fall into a seated position or a kneeling position.
-It's mainly used by Tensai and The Great Khali.
+It's mainly used by The Great Khali and Omos as the Jackknife Chokebomb.